 Our philosophy is simple: waste not.

-Benefits of circularity for the energy sector include:
+Benefits of reuse, repurposing and recycling for the energy sector include:

 - reductions in waste, carbon emissions and environmental footprint,

 - increased security of supply for equipment and assets,

 - cost savings on equipment and infrastructure,

 - reduced loss of value in specialist equipment and assets,

 - increased innovation and competitiveness,

 From an environmental and economic perspective, there is compelling value in putting specialist equipment and infrastructure into perpetual use cycles rather than wasting it in landfill.
 However, more sustainable practices used to come at a cost.

 To keep these costs down, at Evolve Surplus, we design circular business models and solutions for equipment and infrastructure that integrate sustainability and commercial outcomes.